Material-Blazor/Material.Blazor/Material.Blazor/Components/List/MBList.md

 ## Summary

 A partial implementation of a [Material List](https://github.com/material-components/material-components-web/tree/v7.0.0/packages/mdc-list#lists).
-Uses render fragments to implement Material Theme Web Components one and two line lists, plus a BlazorMdc interpretation of a three line list.
+Uses render fragments to implement Material Theme Web Components one and two line lists, plus a Material.Blazor interpretation of a three line list.
 It features:

 ## Details